2019 Year-End Tax Planning Checklist

 *Non-corporate taxpayers with qualified business income (QBI) from pass-through entities may be entitled to a special 20% deduction.

-Below is a checklist of actions that may help you save tax dollars if you act before year-end.
+Below is our curated year-end tax planning checklist for 2019.
+It includes actions that may help you save tax dollars if you act before year-end.
 Reach out to your Withum Tax Professionals to discuss planning ideas that may be applicable to your situation.

 Tax Brackets and Rates